Army Interpreters/Translators (MOS 09L) have an important function in the U.S. Military.

 Training

-The first step is to complete basic English language training if required by the U.S. Army.
+The first step was to complete basic English language training if required by the U.S. Army.

-Then, you must complete 10 weeks of Army Basic Training (or boot camp).
+Then, they had to complete 10 weeks of Army Basic Training (or boot camp).

-After completing BCT, you can progress to Advanced Individual Training where you may also want to focus on training regarding:
+After completing BCT, they progressed to Advanced Individual Training where the focus on training regarded:

 - VIP Escort